aukletio/Auklet-Releaser-C/README.md

 # Auklet Profiler

+Auklet is an IoT C/C++ profiler that runs on Linux.

-The profiler consists of three components:
+It consists of three components:

 ## `libauklet.a`